Sindreedelange/INF283/Project1-Implementing_Decision_Trees/README.md

 ## TODO
 - .yaml-file for environment set up
+- .py file for simple data cleaning (categorical, discrete values, only)

 ### DATA
 This model assumes that the user has cleaned the data into categorical